knowledgetranslation/process/how_to_make_a_quality_website.md

 	“Version control systems (VCS) most commonly run as stand-alone applications, but revision control is also embedded in various types of software such as word processors and spreadsheets, e.g., Google Docs and Sheets and in various content management systems, e.g., Wikipedia’s Page history.
 Revision control allows for the ability to revert a document to a previous revision, which is critical for allowing editors to track each other’s edits, correct mistakes, and defend against vandalism and spamming.

 	“Software tools for revision control are essential for the organization of multi-developer projects.” —[Wikipedia](https://en.wikipedia.org/wiki/Version_control_software)

+widget
+:	“In computing, a web widget is a software widget for the web.
+It’s a small application with limited functionality that can be installed and executed within a web page by an end user.
+A widget has the role of a transient or auxiliary application, meaning that it just occupies a portion of a webpage and does something useful with information fetched from other websites and displayed in place.” —[Wikipedia](http://en.wikipedia.org/wiki/Web_widget)

 XML
 :	“Extensible Markup Language (XML) is markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
 It is defined in the XML 1.0 Specification produced by the W3C, and several other related specifications, all free open standards.